jdittrich/userNeedResearchBook/text/communicateResults.md

 ## First things first

-I try to structure my documentation in a way that puts the essential information first (Also called »Inverted pyramid style«).
-A simple rule of thumb is, that if a reader stops early at some point, they should already know the most crucial information.
+Structure documentation in a way that puts the essential information first.
+A simple rule of thumb is this: If a reader stops early at some point, they should already know the most crucial information.
 If the documentation is structured in a different way, it can happen that after reading half of it, the most crucial information has not delivered.